-Annual Meeting of Shareholders July 25, 1996
+Annual Meeting of Shareholders July 30, 1998

-This proxy statement is furnished in connection with the solicitation of proxies by the Board of Directors of Mylan Laboratories Inc., a Pennsylvania corporation (the ''Company''), for an annual meeting of shareholders to be held on July 25, 1996.
-The approximate date on which this proxy statement and proxy are being sent to shareholders of the Company is June 12, 1996.
+This proxy statement is furnished in connection with the solicitation of proxies by the Board of Directors of Mylan Laboratories Inc., a Pennsylvania corporation ("the Company"), for an annual meeting of shareholders to be held on July 30, 1998.
+The approximate date on which this proxy statement and proxy are being sent to shareholders of the Company is June 8, 1998.

 The shares represented by each properly executed proxy, in the form enclosed and received by the Company will be voted as specified thereon by the shareholder.
 If no specification is made, such shares will be voted FOR the nominees named and proposals described below.
 Any proxy given by a shareholder may be revoked in writing at any time prior to its exercise, but the revocation of the proxy shall not be effective until notice thereof has been received by the Secretary of the Company.
-Abstentions and broker non-votes will be included in determining the number of shares present and entitled to vote at the meeting but will not be considered to be voted for any proposal.
-Because the election of directors is based on a plurality and the other proposals being considered on a majority of the votes cast, abstentions and broker non-votes will not affect the outcome of those matters.
+Abstentions and broker non-votes will be included in determining the number of shares present and entitled to vote at the meeting for purposes of determining whether a quorum is present but will not be considered to be voted for any proposal.
+Because the election of directors is based on a plurality and the other proposals being considered on a majority of the votes cast, $% \left({{{\mathbf{x}}{i}}} \right)$ abstentions and broker non-votes will not affect the outcome of those matters.

-References herein to ''fiscal 1996'' mean the Company's fiscal year ended March 31, 1996.
+References herein to "fiscal 1998" mean the Company's fiscal year ended March 31, 1998.